dapplets/dapplet-docs/docs/ex07-virtual-adapter.md

 ---
 id: virtual-adapter-int
-title: "Ex07: Virtual adapter (interface)"
+title: 'Ex07: Virtual adapter (interface)'
 ---

 Task: change the twitter adapter to an **identity** adapter and check it on Twitter and Instagram.